wvangansbeke/Unsupervised-Classification/TUTORIAL.md

 I will use an environment with Python 3.7, Pytorch 1.6, CUDA 10.2 and CUDNN 7.5.6 for this example.

 ### Paths
-Adapt the path in `configs/env.yml` to `repository_eccv/`, since that directory will be used in this tutorial.
+Adapt the path in `configs/env.yml` to `repository_eccv/`, since this directory will be used in this tutorial.
 Make the following directories.
 The models will be saved there, other directories will be made on the fly if necessary.
 ```bash
 mkdir repository_eccv/